Privacy Policy

 1. What Parla Does

-Parla is a civic communication platform for the United States.
-Elected officials, candidates, and their campaigns ("politicians") use a web dashboard to reach voters in their district or state by SMS.
-Voters do not create Parla accounts; a campaign provides or sources its voter contact list, and Parla processes that list solely to deliver the campaign's messages and to honor opt-outs.
-Recipients can respond by donating to the campaign, volunteering, RSVPing to events, or pledging to vote.
+Parla is an AI civic communication platform for the United States.
+Elected officials, candidates, and their campaigns ("politicians") trigger outreach in a web dashboard; Parla's proprietary in‑house language model, Polis‑1, then composes and dispatches personalized messages to the voters the campaign is authorized to contact.
+Voters do not create Parla accounts.
+Parla processes campaign-supplied contact data solely to deliver that campaign's messages and to honor opt-outs.
+Recipients may respond by donating, volunteering, RSVPing, or pledging to vote.
 Donations route directly through a regulated third-party payment processor to the politician's own connected merchant account.
 Parla does not hold, process, or take a fee on donation funds.

 2. Information We Collect

 For voter data, Parla acts as a service provider to the campaign.
-A campaign supplies Parla with the voters it intends to contact (or sources them through Parla's data partners).
-Parla processes this data only to deliver that campaign's messages and maintain opt-out records — never to contact voters for any other campaign, and never sold.
+The campaign authorizes Parla to contact a defined set of voters.
+Parla processes this data only to deliver that campaign's messages and to maintain opt-out records — never to contact voters for any other campaign, and never sold.
 The campaign is responsible for having a lawful basis to contact each recipient.

 DataPurposeRequired

-Phone numberDeliver the campaign's SMS and honor STOP / opt-outYes
+Phone numberDeliver the campaign's messages and honor STOP / opt-outYes

 First and last namePersonalize the campaign's messageOptional

-Preferred languageTranslate message text to the voter's languageOptional
+Preferred languageAdapt message text to the voter's languageOptional

-Audience segment and district / zoneDetermine which voters receive a given messageOptional
+Audience signalsInform which voters receive a given messageOptional

 2.2 Politician Account Information